saintpete/twilio-go/README.md

 - E.164 support and other smart types.

-- Wall-clock HTTP timeouts, vs. socket timeouts
+- Wall-clock HTTP timeouts, not socket timeouts

 - Easy debugging network traffic by setting DEBUG_HTTP_TRAFFIC=true in your environment.